Aeroflot Flight 207

 Aeroflot Flight 207 was a Soviet domestic passenger flight from Rostov-on-Don Airport to Tbilisi International Airport that crashed on 10 June 1960 in the Tkvarcheli district.
 The crash involved an Ilyushin Il-14 aircraft operated by Aeroflot.
-All 24 passengers and 7 crew on board were killed.
+There were 24 passengers and 7 crew on board, all of whom perished in the crash.

 Aircraft

 The Il-14P with a serial number of 7343107 and serial 31-07 would be released by the Tashkent Aviation Plant on 7 August 1957, after which it was sold to the General Directorate of the civil air fleet.
-The airliner received the tail number USSR-L1571 and was sent to the 77th air transport detachment of the North Caucasus Territorial Directorate of the civil air fleet.
-In 1959, due to re-registration, the tail number was changed to CCCP-91571.
+The airliner received the tail number CCCP-Л1571 and was sent to the 77th air transport detachment of the North Caucasus Territorial Directorate of the civil air fleet.
+In 1958 or 1959, due to re-registration, the tail number was changed to CCCP-91571.
 In total, at the time of the crash, the aircraft had total 5423 flight hours.

-Crew

-The crew of Flight 207 was composed of: